 Water

-For these reasons, it is important that you take enough water throughout the day including during the rides.
+For these reasons, you must take enough water throughout the day including during the rides.
 However, you need to ensure that you are taking good quality water for your health.
 Installing a water filter at home is a good way to ensure that you have a constant supply of clean and high-quality drinking water.

 Proteins